-> Coming to new place can make anyone feel a bit nervous.
-My office is easy to find at the northwest corner of Litchfield Road and Thomas Road in the Palm Valley Professional Plaza.
-The office is adjacent to the circle in the center of the parking lot on the Litchfield Road side.
+Coming to new place can make anyone feel a bit nervous.
+Our office is easy to find about half a mile south of Interstate 10 off the Bullard Avenue exit in the Bullard Commerce Center.
 You'll find plenty of free parking.
 Our office is convenient to several communities on the westside including Goodyear, Avondale, Litchfield, Pebble Creek, Buckeye, Glendale, Peoria and Surprise.

-> How do people change in therapy?
+How do people change in therapy?

 My work with people over the years has taught me that change is possible at any age.
 When it comes to children, it is important to know research shows that early identification and treatment is the ideal.
 I am passionate about the early identification of childhood conditions including ADHD, learning disabilities, autism and other developmental disorders as well as anxiety and depression.
 Early intervention is the best prevention for later associated conditions of these complicated disorders.
 When working with children, I use a team approach that involves the child, parents, teachers and other health care professionals in developing and implementing plans for change.
 Our common goal is to help children get back to their own normal and healthy developmental trajectory.